w3c/wot-architecture/USE-CASES/smartcity-health-monitoring.md

 A system to monitor the health of people in public places is useful to control the spread of infectious diseases.
 In particular, we would like to identify individuals with temperatures outside the norm (i.e. running a fever) and then take appropriate action.
+Actions can include sending a notification or actuating a security device, such as a gate.

 This mechanism should be non-invasive and non-contact since the solution should not itself contribute to the spread of infectious diseases.

+Data may also be aggregated for statistics purposes, for example, to identify the number of people in an area with elevated temperatures.
+This has additional requirements to avoid double-counting individuals.

 ### Expected Devices:

 One of the following:
 * A thermal camera.
-* Face detection (AI) service.
+* Face detection (AI) service
+     * May be on device or be an edge or cloud service.

 Optional:
 * RGB and/or depth camera registered with the thermal camera
+* Cloud service for data aggregation and analytics.
 * Some way to identify location (optional)
 Note that location might be static and configured during installation, but might also be based on a localization technology if the device needs to be